Da'Quan Bowers: Edmonton Eskimos

 On May 11, 2017, Bowers signed with the Edmonton Eskimos of the Canadian Football League (CFL).
 Bowers played in 14 games for the Eskimos in 2017, contributing 17 defensive tackles, seven sacks, and one interception.
 In early March 2018 Bowers and the Eskimos agreed to a two-year contract extension.

 Retirement

 On May 20, 2018, Bowers announced his retirement from football.

 Coaching career

 Following his retirement from football, Bowers joined the football staff at Clemson as a student assistant working with the defensive line while finishing his degree.

-South Florida

 Bowers was named the defensive line coach at South Florida in 2020, joining former Clemson offensive coordinator Jeff Scott's inaugural staff.

 Personal life

 Bowers was born in Bamberg, South Carolina to parents Dennis and Linda Bowers.
 His father, a gospel singer and guitarist with the Legendary Singing Stars, died on August 8, 2010, in Augusta, Georgia, at the age of 51.
 Da'Quan Bowers is also a member of The Legendary Singing Stars, occasionally singing lead and playing guitar.

 As a child, Bowers looked up to Reggie White.
 Bowers grew up as a Dallas Cowboys fan and a Los Angeles Lakers fan.

 On February 17, 2013, Bowers was arrested in New York City at La Guardia Airport on weapons charges after voluntarily turning over an unloaded .40-caliber handgun to security at LaGuardia Airport where he was traveling.
 The weapon was indeed permitted to carry but he was charged with second-degree criminal possession of a weapon.
 On April 11, 2013, the felony charge was dropped and Bowers pleaded guilty to disorderly conduct.
 He paid a $370 fine and his court record was sealed.